 NHS England Customer Contact Centre

-The Customer Contact Centre is actively involved in shaping the Ask Listen Do project and have applied the principles to its own work by adapting its webpages to make them more accessible and by creating an easy read leaflet explaining how to give feedback or make a complaint about healthcare.
-Staff have also advised on and taken part in two new films that are in production.
+The Customer Contact Centre is actively involved in shaping the Ask Listen Do project and has applied the principles to its own work by adapting its webpages to make them more accessible and by creating an easy read leaflet explaining how to give feedback or make a complaint about healthcare.
+Staff have also advised on and taken part in two awareness raising films.
 One is for complaints handlers across education, health and social care and the other is for people with a learning disability, autistic people, families and carers.

 Barts Health NHS Trust

-This project is about working with families of children and young people with a learning disability and autistic people to address their top three priority areas for improving access to and experiences of health services in local acute hospitals.
+This project is about working with families of children and young people with a learning disability and autistic people to address their priority areas for improving access to and experiences of health services in local acute hospitals.
 They went to families in local Parent Carer Forums and asked them what they wanted.
 They wanted:

 Whole School SEND